sophiaelizecruz/sophiaelizecruz.github.io/projects/ghg-tracker.md

 *Icon credit: Anna Campainha*

-GHG Tracker is an application created for Hawaiian Electric Industries, the customer that we were fortunate enough to work with for our software engineering II class.
+GHG Tracker is an application created for Hawaiian Electric Industries, the customer that we were fortunate enough to work with for our Software Engineering II class.
 From a spreadsheet that the customer used to log down an employee's day-to-day travels and its corresponding carbon emissions, we were to produce an application that would tell the user about their carbon emissions for a specified time: the amount of carbon dioxide that they had emitted, saved, the amount of miles that they travel, and as of right now, the number of telework days.
 Similarly, they wanted a feature where users could log down and compare their gas vehicles to hybrid/electric ones to display what the user could be saving financially and environmentally.
-Throughout the semester, we would meet with the customer every few weeks to present the progress on our projects.
+Throughout the semester, we would meet with the customer periodically to present the progress on our projects.

 The application includes a variety of features and widgets for the convenience of the user, such as a user page that displays the user's mileage per mode of transportation to a leaf widget that would display how close the user was to saving a certain amount of carbon dioxide, that of which the amount that they had saved